codylam1228/codylam1228/README.md

 ## Lines of Action - Community Game

-**Game is in progress.** This is open to ANYONE to play the next move.
-That's the point. 👋 It's your turn!
-Move a Black piece.
+**Game won by Black!** This is open to ANYONE to play.
+That's the point. 👋

 |   | A | B | C | D | E | F | G | H |
 | - | - | - | - | - | - | - | - | - |